-Mistakes can easily happen especially when a person has so many things going on inside his/her mind.
-While some mishaps can be quickly solved, some require careful evaluations and just the right actions – or else, disaster may happen.
+Mistakes can happen easily especially when a person has many things going on inside his or her mind.
+While some mishaps can be quickly resolved, others require more careful evaluation and just the right actions – or else, disaster may happen.

-Take pumping the wrong fuel for example.
-If you happen to have two or more cars in your garage and you interchangeably use them on a daily basis, chances are this article is relatable to you.
-Filling your diesel tank with gasoline, or vice versa, poses a great threat to both you (financial-wise) and your car.
-This is because diesel has the exact opposite job compared to gasoline.
-Here, let us tell you why.
+An example of this would be pumping the wrong kind of fuel into your vehicle.
+If you happen to have two or more cars in your garage and you interchangeably use them daily, chances are this article will become useful to you.
+Filling your diesel car with gasoline or vice versa creates a great threat to both you and your finances as well as to your car.
+This is because diesel-powered vehicles function in an entirely different manner compared to their gasoline-powered counterparts.

 Diesel, gasoline – what could go wrong?
 Both are fuel, right?

-Yup, you got that right.
-Both fuel types power a motor vehicle.
-However, they won't have different names if they work exactly the same, would they?
-Diesel, aside from powering your mill, acts as a lubricant for the engine itself.
-So, you wouldn't want gasoline in your diesel car as it doesn't have the capability to do that.
-Instead, gasoline will increase the friction on certain parts of your diesel engine, which would certainly ruin your mill.
-Yikes.
+While both gasoline and diesel are fuels for internal combustion engines, they don’t work in the same way.
+Diesel, aside from powering your engine, also acts as a lubricant for the engine itself.
+So, you wouldn’t want to put gasoline in your diesel car as it doesn’t have the same capability to do that.
+Instead what gasoline will do to a diesel motor is that it will increase the friction on certain parts of the engine, which will lead to serious damage.

 If you haven't started your car yet, don't.

-Switching the engine on will mix the gasoline and diesel together, which if fused will act as a solvent.
+If you have noticed early on that the wrong fuel has been pumped into your car do not start it.
+Switching the engine on will mix the gasoline and diesel, which if fused will act as a solvent.
 This will ruin parts of your mill that were peacefully working before.
 You wouldn’t want an engine replacement, which is probably the worst-case scenario you'd end up in.

-What you need to do is take the key off the ignition keyhole and, if possible, have someone to help you push your car to a safe spot.
-If you haven't left the gasoline station yet, call the attendant and tell him/her what happened.
+What you need to do is take the key off the ignition keyhole and, if possible, have someone help you push your car to a safe spot.
+If you haven't left the gasoline station yet, call the attendant and tell him or her what happened.

 In the Philippines, we don’t get to fuel our vehicles ourselves.
 There are these dedicated men and women who attend to fill our tanks.
-That means it’s rare to misfuel your car but in case the attendant is just on his/her first day, or he isn’t just sure about your instructions, it can probably happen.
+That means it’s rare to misfuel your car but in case the attendant is just on his or her first day, or he isn’t just sure about your instructions, it can probably happen.

-So, if you directed him the wrong fuel, in which you realize just after it has been done, call the attendant again so he could assist you with your car.
+So, if you directed him to the wrong fuel, which you realize just after it has been done, call the attendant again so he could assist you with your car.
 Some gasoline stations have service bays in them, where he could help you push your car to have it drained.
+Take note that you will have to pay for this service so expect to stay at the gas station for a while as they drain your fuel system of the wrong fuel.

 If you've driven away before you were able to realize, stop somewhere safe.

-If you realize that you put the wrong type of fuel in the middle of the highway, don't wait for the next station and pull over somewhere safe.
-Some people believe that they can still drive home with the wrong fuel in their vehicle– which sounds like a bit of a nonsense.
-Keep in mind that the longer you keep your engine running with the wrong fuel, the bigger the problem you will face afterwards.
+If you have realized that the wrong fuel was put into your vehicle or it’s showing signs of it, it is best to pull over and stop somewhere safe.
+This will help prevent any more damage from happening to your engine until it can be brought to a service bay for the fuel system to be drained.
+Some people believe that they can still drive home with the wrong fuel in their vehicle– which sounds like a bit of nonsense.
+Keep in mind that the longer you keep your engine running with the wrong fuel, the bigger the problem you will face afterward.

 As soon as you get to a safe spot, switch off your engine and take the key off the ignition keyhole.
 Do yourself a favor and don't try to start your car as you call in for help.
 Now that you're safely stopped, here are the next few things you need to do.

-Remember, you must not turn your vehicle on.
-The best option there is in able to bring your vehicle to a service center is by calling a tow company.
+Once you have pulled over safely you should call for a tow and have your vehicle brought to a service center.
 You may either ask them to transport your vehicle to your home, where you can have your trusted mechanic, or to the nearest service center.

 To wrap things up, here are the things you need to remember:

-- Make sure your car is stopped on a secure location.
+Make sure your car is stopped in a secure location

 In addition, to avoid future misfuelling, you may opt to put some kind of reminder inside every car you own.
 If you own a sedan, crossover, and an SUV, which engine types differ from one another, stick a post-it or any kind of reminder in the cabin.
 It’s always safe to be sure.